 - A description of the analysis and supporting information

-- An estimate of the value of the collateral as well as the loan officer’s opinion of the appraisal
+- An estimate of the value of the collateral and loan officer’s opinion of the appraisal

-Collateral needs to be revalued on a regularly basis and needs to be monitored against the amount of outstanding debt.
+Revalue collateral on a regular basis and monitor it against the amount of outstanding debt.
 The frequency depends on:

 - The type of collateral being value